Deep diving

-Wreck diver Trevor Jackson using a rebreather with open circuit bailout cylinders returning from a 600 ft dive.
+Wreck diver Trevor Jackson using a rebreather with open circuit bailout cylinders returning from a 180 m dive.

 Deep diving is underwater diving to a depth beyond the normal range accepted by the associated community.
 In some cases this is a prescribed limit established by an authority, while in others it is associated with a level of certification or training, and it may vary depending on whether the diving is recreational, technical or commercial.
 Nitrogen narcosis becomes a hazard below 30 m and hypoxic breathing gas is required below 60 m to lessen the risk of oxygen toxicity.

 For some recreational diving agencies, "Deep diving", or "Deep diver" may be a certification awarded to divers that have been trained to dive to a specified depth range, generally deeper than 30 m.
 However, the Professional Association of Diving Instructors (PADI) defines anything from 18 to 30 m as a "deep dive" in the context of recreational diving (other diving organisations vary), and considers deep diving a form of technical diving.
 In technical diving, a depth below about 60 m where hypoxic breathing gas becomes necessary to avoid oxygen toxicity may be considered a deep dive.
 In professional diving, a depth that requires special equipment, procedures, or advanced training may be considered a deep dive.

 Deep diving can mean something else in the commercial diving field.
 For instance early experiments carried out by COMEX using heliox and trimix attained far greater depths than any recreational technical diving.
 One example being its "Janus 4" open-sea dive to 501 m in 1977.

 The open-sea diving depth record was achieved in 1988 by a team of COMEX and French Navy divers who performed pipeline connection exercises at a depth of 534 m in the Mediterranean Sea as part of the "Hydra 8" programme employing heliox and hydrox.
 The latter avoids the high-pressure nervous syndrome (HPNS) caused by helium and eases breathing due to its lower density.
 These divers needed to breathe special gas mixtures because they were exposed to very high ambient pressure (more than 54 times atmospheric pressure).

 An atmospheric diving suit (ADS) allows very deep dives of up to 2300 ft.
 These suits are capable of withstanding the pressure at great depth permitting the diver to remain at normal atmospheric pressure.
 This eliminates the problems associated with breathing pressurised gases.
 In 2006 Chief Navy Diver Daniel Jackson set a record of 2000 ft in an ADS.

 On 20 November 1992 COMEX's "Hydra 10" experiment simulated a dive in an onshore hyperbaric chamber with hydreliox.
 Théo Mavrostomos spent two hours at a simulated depth of 701 m.